katydid/parser/references/cbor.md

 * Epoch-Based Date/Time
 * array	N data items (elements)
 * map	2N data items (key/value pairs)
-* tag of number: an integer in the range 0..264-1
+* tag of number: an integer in the range 0..2%64-1
-* simple
+* simple (extendible types)
 * undefined: a substitute for a data item with an encoding problem.
 * Base64 (encoded as text string)
 * MIME Message (encoded as text string)